Hitham2496/TopClassifier/README.md

 The machine learning model implemented is very rudimentary and there has been no attempt to test different ML architectures.
 If repeating this project I would classify the data with several different neural networks, with varying depths and parameters, such that the appropriate architecture can be appropriately chosen after comparison.

-There is much more that can be discussed here (e.g. avoiding global variables by reformulating in a more object-oriented manner), however this was an exciting project that enhanced my enthusiasm for complex data analysis.
+There is much more that can be discussed here (e.g. avoiding global variables), however this was an exciting project that enhanced my enthusiasm for complex data analysis.
 It was a hugely satisfying undertaking, to be able to see the results of the simulations and the deliberation over specific data structures in a visual format and has paved the way to the path I follow now as a PhD candidate.